plugdata-team/plugdata/Resources/Documentation/vanilla/file-delete.md

   2nd:
   - type: bang
     description: if an error occurs
+methods:
+  - type: verbose <float>
+    description: set verbosity on or off
 draft: false
 ---
 NOTE: deleting destroys data. there is no confirmation dialog or anything of that kind.